-This report fulfills the requirements of §408.062(1)(i), Florida Statutes, which mandates that the Agency publish an annual report on the use of emergency department services, including an analysis of the treatment given by patient acuity level and the implications of increasing hospital costs in providing non-urgent care in emergency departments.
+This report fulfills the requirements of §408.062(1)(i), Florida Statutes, which mandates that the Agency for Health Care Administration publish an annual report on the use of emergency department services, including an analysis of the treatment given by patient acuity level and the implications of increasing hospital costs in providing non-urgent care in emergency departments.

-The Agency prepares an annual report on emergency department costs and utilization in Florida.
-The Agency initiated collection of all hospital emergency department (ED) records for ambulatory visits that do not result in a hospital inpatient admission beginning with visits in January 2005.
+The Agency for Health Care Administration (Agency) prepares an annual report on emergency department (ED) costs and utilization in Florida.
+The Agency initiated collection of all hospital ED records for ambulatory visits that do not result in a hospital inpatient admission beginning with visits in January 2005.
 This report provides patient demographic information and other characteristics of the visits to the ED for the most recent calendar year, as well as information on visits to the ED that resulted in an inpatient admission.